BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 + Share automations script that can also be leverage for design validation.

 **Firmware Eng:**
++ Communicate to fw dev on what is our existing automation tester capability.
 + Reling on fw team to help understand certain system behavoir, debug trace.
 + Request additional data logging or new service routine to be added.
 + Scope automation infra needs for developers to create tests as the develop new fetures.